azamsharp/azamsharp.github.io/_posts/2026-03-16-swiftdata-icloud-sync-status.md

 Sync completed
 ```

-This happens because CloudKit may perform both **export and import operations** during the same cycle.
+This happens because CloudKit may perform both export and import operations during the same cycle.
 For example, it may upload your local changes and then immediately pull down updates from other devices.

-For this reason, the status displayed by our monitor should be treated as **informational rather than perfectly precise**.
+For this reason, the status displayed by our monitor should be treated as informational rather than perfectly precise.

 #### Some Sync Activity Is Invisible